Excel Functions Tutorials

 - Unlike covariance, correlation is a unit-free measure of the inter-dependency of two variables.
 This makes it easy for calculated correlation values to be compared across any 2 variables irrespective of their units and dimensions.

 - Covariance can be calculated for only 2 variables.
 Correlation, on the other hand, can be calculated for multiple sets of numbers.
-Another factor that makes correlation desirable to analysts compared to covariance.
+Another factor that makes the correlation desirable to analysts compared to covariance.

 Correlation vs Covariance Head to Head Difference